The geometry of coalescing random walks, the Brownian web distance and KPZ universality: Introduction

 of the planar lattice so that from each $(i,n)\in\Z^2_\e$ there are two outgoing directed edges: to $(i+1,n-1)$ and to $(i+1,n+1)$.
 Assign independent random variables $(\xi_{(i,n)})$ with $\P(\xi_{(i,n)}=1)=\P(\xi_{(i,n)}=-1)=1/2$ to the vertices in $\Z^2_\e$.
 The \emph{random walk web} $Y$ is a family of coalescing random walks starting at each point of $\Z^2_\e$.
 For all $(i,n)\in\Z^2_\e$, set $Y_{(i,n)}(i)=n$ and let

 For any $(i,n;j,m)\in\Z^4$ we define $D^\Be(i,n;j,m)$ to be the smallest integer $k$ such that $(j,m)$ can be reached from $(i,n)$ by following the directed random walk paths in the random walk web $Y$ and by performing $k$ jumps between different random walk paths along all possible directed paths from $(i,n)$ to $(j,m)$ in the graph $\Z^2_\e$.
+The value of $D^\Be(i,n;j,m)$ is infinite if there are no such paths, e.g.\ if $(i,n;j,m)\in\Z^4\setminus\Z^4_\e$.
 This defines a directed metric of positive sign in the sense introduced in~\cite{DV21} hence we call the function $D^\Be$ as \emph{random walk web distance} or \emph{discrete web distance}.

-\begin{definition} For any $(i,n;j,m)\in\Z^4$ let $D^\Be(i,n;j,m)$ be the smallest non-negative integer $k$ such that there are $(i_1,n_1),\dots,(i_k,n_k)\in\Z^2_\e$ with the following property.
-There are random walk paths in $Y$ from $(i,n)$ to $(i_1,n_1)$, from $(i_l+1,n_1-\xi_{(i_l,n_l)})$ to $(i_{l+1},n_{l+1})$ for $l=1,\dots,k-1$ and from $(i_k+1,n_k-\xi_{(i_k,n_k)})$ to $(j,m)$.
+\begin{definition} For any $(i,n,j,m)\in\Z^4$ let $D^\Be(i,n;j,m)$ be the smallest non-negative integer $k$ such that there are $(i_1,n_1),\dots,(i_k,n_k)\in\Z^2_\e$ with the following property.
+There are random walk paths in $Y$ from $(i,n)$ to $(i_1,n_1)$, from $(i_l+1,n_l-\xi_{(i_l,n_l)})$ to $(i_{l+1},n_{l+1})$ for $l=1,\dots,k-1$ and from $(i_k+1,n_k-\xi_{(i_k,n_k)})$ to $(j,m)$.
 We set $D^\Be(i,n;j,m)=\infty$ if there is no such $k$. \end{definition}

 For the function $D^\Be$ it holds that $D^\Be(i,n;i,n)=0$ for all $(i,n)\in\Z^2_\e$ and it satisfies the triangle inequality: for all $(i,n),(k,l),(j,m)\in\Z^2_\e$